nrwl/nx/docs/nx-cloud/tutorial/circle.md

       - run: pnpm nx affected --base=$NX_BASE --head=$NX_HEAD -t lint,test,build --parallel=3 --configuration=ci
       - run: pnpm nx affected --base=$NX_BASE --head=$NX_HEAD -t e2e --parallel=1

-      - run: pnpm nx-cloud stop-all-agents
 ```

 - `nx-cloud start-ci-run` lets Nx know that all the tasks after this line should be orchestrated with Nx Cloud's DTE process
 - `--stop-agents-after="e2e"` lets Nx Cloud know which line is the last command in this pipeline.
 Once there are no more e2e tasks for an agent to run, Nx Cloud will automatically shut them down.
 This way you're not wasting money on idle agents while a particularly long e2e task is running on a single agent.
-- `nx-cloud stop-all-agents` notifies every agent that all the tasks are completed and they can shut down.

 Finally in the `workflows` section we instantiate the number of agents we want to run.
 The **full pipeline configuration** looks like this: